adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 statement_ (including _compound statement_) and doesn't have to be an expression.

-As usual, the `ASSERT` variants abort the current test function, while the `EXPECT` variants do not.
+As usual, the `ASSERT` variants abort the current out function, while the `EXPECT` variants do not.

 **Note:** We use the word "crash" here to mean that the process